KushalVenkatesh/sql-live-coding/README.md

 | activity_type    | varchar |
 | data_consumed_gb | decimal |

-activity_type: The type of activity (e.g., data upload, data download, streaming).
+`activity_type`: The type of activity (e.g., data upload, data download, streaming).

 **Task 1: Find the total number of active subscriptions as of the current date.**